yukty2000/Placement_Cell_Website/README.md

 # Placement_Cell_Website

 This project is underway.
-Building this as out final year project.
+Building this as our final year project.